Funding for student inclusion

 Specialist schools receive funding according to the needs of their students, considering the high number of students with significant needs and the diversity of those needs.

-Schools can contact Student Wellbeing and Inclusion Program and Services (SWIPS) to learn more about the eligibility for this funding.
+To find out more, schools can contact Student Wellbeing and Inclusion Program and Services (SWIPS).

 Funding amounts